bio-agents/bioagents-schema/CONTRIBUTING.md

-We welcome contributions to bioagentsSchema.
-Contribution guidelines can be found in [the bioagentsSchema documentation](https://bioagentsschema.readthedocs.io/en/latest/what_is_bioagentsschema.html#how-to-contribute-to-bioagentsschema).
+We welcome contributions to bioagents schema.
+Contribution guidelines can be found in [the bioagents schema documentation](https://bioagents-schema.readthedocs.io/en/latest/what_is_bioagents-schema.html#how-to-contribute-to-bioagents-schema).